crack-dawn/CTGU-Hugo-Blog.io/public/posts/typst/0077ac4/index.md

   If you know how to do one thing in Typst, you should be able to transfer that knowledge to other things.
 If there are multiple ways to do the same thing, one of them should be at a different level of abstraction than the other.
-E.g. it's okay that `= Introduction` and `#heading[Introduction]` do the same thing because the former is just syntax sugar for the latter.
+E.g. it&#39;s okay that `= Introduction` and `#heading[Introduction]` do the same thing because the former is just syntax sugar for the latter.

 - **Power through Composability:**
   There are two ways to make something flexible: Have a knob for everything or have a few knobs that you can combine in many ways.
 Typst is designed with the second way in mind.
-We provide systems that you can compose in ways we've never even thought of.
-TeX is also in the second category, but it's a bit low-level and therefore people use LaTeX instead.
-But there, we don't really have that much composability.
-Instead, there's a package for everything (`\usepackage{knob}`).
+We provide systems that you can compose in ways we&#39;ve never even thought of.
+TeX is also in the second category, but it&#39;s a bit low-level and therefore people use LaTeX instead.
+But there, we don&#39;t really have that much composability.
+Instead, there&#39;s a package for everything (`\usepackage{knob}`).

 - **Performance through Incrementality:**